 Back to the point.

-If you don’t want to make such commitment of writing your whole app without writing logs, take this piece of advice: Add logs to your code.
+If you don’t want to make such a commitment to writing your whole app without writing logs, take this piece of advice: Add logs to your code.
 Skeptical about what I say?
 I would too.
 However, I have my arguments why writing logs is important for any programmer and must be part of any project.

-At the very least there has to one environment where your application is deployed: production.
-No matter the environment the application is deployed, you know there’s a point where you don’t have the ability to check step by step what is happening in an app, especially when bugs start happening and you need to take care of them as soon as possible.
+At the very least there has to be one environment where your application is deployed: production.
+No matter the environment an application is deployed to, you know there’s a point where you don’t have the ability to check step by step what is happening in an app, especially when bugs start happening and you need to take care of them as soon as possible.

-This might sound as common sense.
+This might sound like common sense.
 However, when starting your journey as a programmer, you usually do not have to worry about troubleshooting production issues, unless you are the creator of a project.
-However, other developers will appreciate it without knowing who wrote logs at the beginning.
-Logging can make troubleshooting a breeze.
+However, other developers will appreciate it without knowing who wrote the logs at the beginning.
+Logging can make troubleshooting bugs a breeze.

 Did you think logs could give you the benefit of monitoring your app?
 Some might say you are already monitoring your app by checking the data that is used.
 Oftentimes database records hold information such as the date when a record was created, updated, or deleted, and the user who performed each action.

 If we stick with one of the previous examples, i.e, to determine the times when most of the users are actively using an app, this will allow an experienced developer to develop an infrastructure that will adjust at specific times to meet the demand of current connections and maintain your app stability and performance without crashing because it cannot keep up with the demand.

 Sometimes you get unexpected data being passed to a function you initially didn’t anticipate as part of your logic and all of the sudden your code breaks.
 Being able to quickly check the latest logs and get an idea of where the error is happening can save you time at the moment of adding the breakpoints and debugging to fix the bug.

 All in all, I hope I made you realize the importance of logging in software development and see logging as an invaluable tool in your career.
-If I didn’t change your mind, hopefully you enjoy reading this article.
-Logging it is a simple concept, yet many don’t use it because they don’t see the value of it.
-Now, you are ready to rock and log!
+If I didn’t change your mind, hopefully, you enjoyed reading this article.
+Logging is a simple concept, yet many don’t use it because they don’t see the value of using it.